SOLAS-TTRPG/SOLAS/README.md

 ## Point Pools
 These are points you can save up to spend attacking, moving, or doing tricks.
 When combat ends, these are returned to their maximum.

 **Focus** is your mental concentration at any given moment.
 These points are used up when you use tricks, and some are given back at the start of each turn.
-The upper limit of this is your Mind score.

-**Stamina** is your physical ablness at any given moment.
+**Stamina** is your physical ableness at any given moment.
 These points are used up when you move or attack, and some are given back at the start of each turn.
-The standard limit of this is 3.
+Every character has 3 stamina points.

 ## Primary Attributes
-Characters in the game have different categories to describe their areas of expertise.
+Characters in the game have different attributes to describe their general skills.
 The number associated with each attribute is its relative effectiveness, 1 being the minimum possible.
 The categories are as follows:

 **Strength** *Natural athleticism, physical power*

-- Effectiveness with melee weapons.
-- What armor you can wear.

 **Dexterity** *Physical agility, reflexes, precision*

-- **Speed**: How fast your character is, 4 tiles plus **dexterity**.
-- Effectiveness with ranged weapons.
+**Constitution** *Physical/Mental toughness, persistance*

 **Mind** *Analytical skill, intuition*

-- **Focus**: Your mental concentration on a trick.
-Your **Mind** is the maximum.
-- How powerful the tricks you can use are, and how many you can memorize.

-**Constitution** *Physical/Mental toughness, persistance*

-- How rapidly you can physically/mentally recover from exertion.
-At the start of your turn, your **Constitution** gets added back to your amounts of **Focus** and **Stamina**.
-- **Heart**: How much character can take before falling, **Constitution** times Level, plus 5.

 ## Tiles
 A tile is typically a square or hexagon on a grid, and is considered to be 5 feet (or 1.5 meters).
 While you may not be playing with an actual grid at all, this still describes specific distances for tricks, ranges, and movement.